Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/webhooks-streaming.md

 - `input.user_properties.email` refers to the `email` field in user properties.
 - the `if` directive is used to check wether the field exists. if it doesn't, the field is omitted from the output.
 - the `!` mark in the expression after `input.user_properties.email` can be used to include a default value if there is no such field in the `input`.
 If you don't add a default value, the output contains an empty string instead.

-### Enable sync

-When satisfied with your configuration, at the top of the page toggle the **Status** to "Enabled" and click **Save**.

-### Amplitude's retry mechanism

-Amplitude makes a delivery attempt first on each event or user, and then on failures, Amplitude make nine more attempts over 4 hours, regardless of the error.
-Amplitude also has a retry mechanism within each attempt: on 5xx errors and 429 throttling.
-Amplitude does attempt an immediate retry with these policies

-1. Max attempts: 3.
-2. Exponential retry with initial wait duration of 100 ms, doubling each time, and with a 50% jitter.
-3. Amplitude won’t make another attempt after 4 seconds.